rtbrick/bngblaster/docsrc/sources/routing/bgp.rst

 BGP Sessions
 ~~~~~~~~~~~~

-BGP session are opened with the capabilities for the following
+BGP sessions are opened with the capabilities for the following
 address families:

 + IPv4 unicast